-Flashlights Or Glow Sticks
+7. Flashlights And Glow Sticks

-If you will be traveling when it’s dark, flashlights and glow sticks will be a big hit.
-Just make sure to keep them put away until then.
+If you will be traveling when it’s dark, flashlights and glow sticks will be a crazy fun activity.

-A Stack Of Post-It Notes
+8. A Stack Of Post-It Notes

 Your toddler can stick them all over the place, can write on them with crayons or colored pencils, or can re-stack them endlessly.

-Small Toys Put In Small Containers
+9. Small Objects In Small Containers

 Your toddler can also put them in and out of the Easter eggs.

-I LOVE this one.
 It can be done with Jelly Belly jellybeans, gummy bears, fruit snacks, etc and is probably best saved for older toddlers so that you don’t have to worry about choking.

 Have your child close her eyes, hand her one of the previously mentioned foods, and have her guess the flavor or color.

 This is a great activity because the necklaces will take your toddler a long time to consume, and they’re more fun than simply handing over a bag of Cheerios.

 A travel tray will simply make coloring, playing and doing all of these activities so much easier.

 Just imagine: All of your child’s toys and snacks will stay contained to their little space and you won’t have to worry about her dropping her toys or getting goldfish crumbs everywhere.

-12. Your Child’s Blankie Or Lovey
+13. Your Child’s Blankie Or Lovey

 If your toddler still has a lovey or special stuffed animal, be sure to bring it with you so that your child can more easily take a nap.

-A (Kid-Safe) Mirror
+14. A Kid-Safe Mirror